avanderw/high-society/README.md

 ### Configuring the Client

+The client automatically detects the relay server URL based on the hostname:
+- On `localhost`: connects to `http://localhost:3000`
+- On `avanderw.co.za`: connects to `https://high-society.avanderw.co.za`

-Create a `.env` file in the project root:
+To override automatic detection, create a `.env` file in the project root:

 ```env
 VITE_SOCKET_SERVER_URL=http://localhost:3000
 ```

-For production, update this to your deployed relay server URL.

 ### Playing Multiplayer